First English Evangelical Lutheran Church v. Los Angeles County: Dissent

 Justice John Paul Stevens, joined by Justices Harry Blackmun and Sandra Day O'Connor, dissented.
-After noting the "litigation explosion" the court's reasoning will cause, the dissent points out that even if the church's allegation are not struck, plaintiff's claim is so weak it will be summarily rejected regardless.
+After noting the "litigation explosion" the court's reasoning will cause, the dissent points out that even if the church's allegations are not struck, plaintiff's claim is so weak it will be summarily rejected regardless.
 They also point out that the severe floods in the floodplain may poise a greater obstacle to rebuilding Lutherglen than the county ordinance.
 Given that the church has such a weak case, the dissenters doubt the propriety of using struck complaint allegations as a "springboard" to address novel constitutional questions.

 Writing alone, Stevens probes the distinction between physical and regulatory takings.
 Acknowledging as a matter of course that there can be temporary physical takings, he posits that the "three-dimensional" nature of regulations make them too uncertain to be treated the same as physical invasions.
 Stevens concludes by noting that procedural due process should be adequate to protect property owners from a malevolent local zoning board.